libremesh/lime-packages/TESTING.md

 # Unit testing guide

-LibreMesh has unit tests that help us to add new features while keeping maintenance effort contained.
+LibreMesh has unit tests that help us add new features while keeping maintenance effort contained.

 We encourage contributors to write tests when adding new functionality and also while fixing regressions.